 Were you arrested in connection with possessing crystal meth or another form of methamphetamines?
 You should contact a Charlotte possession of methamphetamines lawyer at Randall & Stump, Criminal Defense Attorneys as soon as possible.
 If you are accused of possessing, manufacturing, selling, or possessing with intent to sell or deliver (PWISD) meth, you are facing felony charges, which can turn your life upside down.
 If you are convicted of a felony drug offense, you face a permanent criminal record, high fines, and years in prison.
 After you complete your statutory penalties, you will still have to endure a great deal of stigma for being convicted of a drug crime, which can impact your education, career, and personal life.

-To avoid these consequences, the best thing to do is work with an experienced and aggressive Charlotte drug lawyer from Randall & Stump, PLLC.
+To avoid these consequences, the best thing to do is work with an experienced and aggressive Charlotte drug lawyer from Randall & Stump, Criminal Defense Attorneys.
 Call us today at (980) 237-4579, or reach out through our online contact form.

 North Carolina Drug Laws

 If you are arrested for possession of methamphetamine, you will be charged under North Carolina General Statutes (NCGS) 90-95(a).
 This statute states it is illegal:

 - To manufacture, sell, or deliver, or possess and intend to manufacture, sell, or deliver a controlled substance.

 - To create, sell, or deliver, or possess and intend to sell or deliver a counterfeit controlled substance